AlibabaCloudDocs/ecs/intl.en-US/Instance/Instance families.md

 i3 is in invitational preview.
 To use i3, [submit a ticket](https://workorder-intl.console.aliyun.com/console.htm).

-Features:
+Features

--   Uses 2.5 GHz Intel ® Xeon® Platinum 8269CY \(Cascade Lake\) processors with a maximum turbo frequency of 3.2 GHz for consistent computing performance.
+-   Uses 2.5 GHz Intel ® Xeon® Platinum 8269CY \(Cascade Lake\) processors that deliver a maximum turbo frequency of 3.2 GHz for consistent computing performance.
--   Attached with high-performance local NVMe SSDs that deliver high IOPS, high I/O throughput, and low latency, and allows damaged disks to be isolated online.
+-   Is attached with high-performance local NVMe SSDs that deliver high IOPS, high I/O throughput, and low latency, and allows damaged disks to be isolated online.
 -   Is an instance family in which all instances are I/O optimized.
--   Supports enhanced SSDs \(ESSDs\).
+-   Supports enhanced SSDs \(ESSDs\) only.
 -   Provides high network performance based on large computing capacity.
 -   Applies to the following scenarios:
     -   Online transaction processing \(OLTP\) and high-performance relational databases